ivan-guerra/programmador.com/content/posts/cosmo.md

 ## On Using CMake and Source Code Organization

-Stepping into an OS project, it seems implied that everything will be written in C and that you will inevitably have to write Makefiles to get it all building.
-I've never been a big fan of writing Makefiles.
-As a result, I decided I would use CMake to generate the OS build files.
+Most OS tutorials assume you will being using C and writing Makefiles.
+Makefiles can become tedious to write.
+As a result, Cosmo uses CMake to generate the OS build files.

-I like the philosphy put forward in "An Introduction to Modern CMake"[^10].
+The philosophy put forward in "An Introduction to Modern CMake"[^10] is interesting and worth a read.
 I stuck with the project structure recommended in that article:

 ```txt
 cosmo